Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 You start with a problem, find similar examples, do some copy pasta, tweak until it works and end up with a working visualization you don't understand.
 You'd be surprised how few people actually understand how their D3 dataviz works.

-But really, there are only 3 key concepts you have to grok, to understand every D3 example out there. 😱
+But there are only 3 key concepts you have to grok, to understand every D3 example out there. 😱

 ## 1) Data manipulation vs. DOM manipulation

-All D3 examples are split into two parts: Data manipulation and DOM manipulation.
+All D3 examples are split into two parts:

+1. Data manipulation
+2. DOM manipulation

 First you prep your values, then you render.

 You have to go through many examples to notice what's going on.
 Inference learning is hard.
 Most beginners miss this pattern and it makes D3 look more confusing than it is.